 Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

-Saturday's game between the No. 4 Iowa Hawkeyes (7-1) and the Bowling Green Falcons (5-1) at Carver-Hawkeye Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 86-61 and heavily favors Iowa to come out on top.
-Tipoff is at 1:30 PM ET on December 2.
+Saturday's contest between the No. 4 Iowa Hawkeyes (7-1) and Bowling Green Falcons (5-1) at Carver-Hawkeye Arena has a projected final score of 85-61 (according to our computer prediction) in favor of heavily favored Iowa, so it should be a lopsided matchup.
+The game will begin at 1:30 PM ET on December 2.

-In their most recent matchup on Sunday, the Hawkeyes secured a 77-70 win against Kansas State.
+The Hawkeyes head into this contest after a 77-70 victory against Kansas State on Sunday.

 Catch college basketball action all season long on Fubo!